FERPA Overview

 Course management systems

 Students who participate in a course that uses a course management system (e.g., Canvas) may have access to personal information and academic work produced by other students and faculty members.
 FERPA and UW–Madison policy require that students and faculty not reveal any information about classmates, coursework content, or its authors, to anyone outside of the class.
+Instructors may merge separate offerings of a course in Canvas if it supports educational or pedagogical goals, but they may not do so solely for administrative convenience.

 Instructor Recording and sharing class lectures